simoncblyth/opticks/notes/issues/reimplement-G4OpticksRecorder-CManager-for-new-workflow.rst

    * better to keep saving very separate, handled by SEvt/NPFold
    * also better to keep random engine control separate
    * genstep signally should use the new SEvt::AddGenstep machinery
-   * TODO: SEvt::SetIndex(int idx) for 1,2,3,-1,-2,-3 event tags for saving
+   * DONE: SEvt::SetIndex(int idx) for 1,2,3,-1,-2,-3 event tags for saving

-   * TODO: contrast with qsim.h to see what can be shared : sphoton.h srec.h
+   * DONE: moved lots of QEvent down to SEvt to allow sharing by both contexts : sphoton.h srec.h
    * recall that U4 genstep collection holds state in translation-unit-local static variables

    * NB: for now are not collecting Cerenkov gensteps